metaneo1/Medicine-License/README.md

 # MedLicense

-> Online service for Ministry of Health Department.
+> Online service for the Ministry of Health Department.
 With the help of this website medical facility owners all over Kyrgyzstan are able to submit documents for registration online.

 ---

-## Table of Contents (Optional)
+## Table of Contents

 - [Installation](#installation)
 - [Features](#features)